Virtual tour: Three-dimensional virtual tourism

 Virtual tours can be especially useful for universities and real-estate operators who want to attract students, tenants, and buyers, while eliminating the cost of travel to numerous locations.
 For these applications, 3DVT can be designed and constructed from 3D interactive mapping technologies, such as Google Earth or Virtual Earth or X3D Earth.

 Virtual tours allow tourists to explore destinations before they visit, and some flexible tours allow visitors to book accommodations.

+Manufacturing

+Virtual tours are increasingly being used in manufacturing environments to provide remote access to factory facilities without the need for physical visits.
+These tours are particularly valuable in industries where safety, cleanliness, or confidentiality are critical.
+Companies such as 360 Virtual View specialise in producing high-quality virtual tours for manufacturing sites, allowing clients to showcase their operations to customers, partners, or auditors from anywhere in the world.
+This approach reduces the need to bring visitors onto the shop floor, streamlining site access while maintaining transparency and engagement.